da-x/git-search-replace/README.md

 Key features are:

 * By default, only act as grep to show what is going to change.
-* Dry run mode '--diff' shows a unidiff of the changes that the search-and-replace would do, so that the developer can review for correctness.
+* Dry run mode (`--diff`) shows a unidiff of the changes that the search-and-replace would do, so that the developer can review for correctness.
 No working directory files are modified.
-* Fix mode '--fix' performs the actual changes and associated 'git mv'.
+* Fix mode (`--fix`) performs the actual changes and associated 'git mv'.

 ### Wait, but my awesome editor can already do that!